 On January 26, 2011, the Company entered into an Exploration and Mining Lease Agreement and Option to Purchase Royalty Agreement for the Fisher Canyon Project with Mountain Gold Claims Series 7, which is owned by a former officer and director of the Company and a current director and former officer of the Company, who each hold a 50% interest in the property.
 The lease agreement requires annual lease payments as further discussed in Note 4.

 Convertible Notes Payable

-The Company has issued several convertible notes payable due to a director and a former officer and director of the Company.
+The Company has issued several convertible notes payable due to a director of the Company.
 The terms of the notes are further discussed in Note 5.

 Consulting Fees